mikro-orm/mikro-orm/docs/docs/configuration.md

     warnWhenNoEntities: false, // by default, discovery throws when no entity is processed
     requireEntitiesArray: true, // force usage of `entities` instead of `entitiesDirs`
-    alwaysAnalyseProperties: false, // do not analyse properties when not needed (with ts-morph)
+    alwaysAnalyseProperties: false, // do not analyse properties when not needed (with ts-morph) },

-    // you can explicitly specify the path to your tsconfig.json (used only when `entitiesDirsTs` is not provided)
-    tsConfigPath: string,
-  },
 });
 ```